Grant size: £1,000 to £20,000

 How do you apply for a grant?

 To apply you need to complete an online application form available at the end of this document.
-You will also need to submit a copy of the organisation’s governance document, a copy of accounts, and a list of names of management committee/board members.
+You will also need to submit a copy of your organisation’s governance document, a copy of your most recent annual accounts, and a list of names of management committee/board members.
 Copies of safeguarding policy documents may be requested if relevant.